update

 The right technology should complement your strengths, not fight them.
 It should work with you, not against you.

-When your tools fit who you are and how you work best, everything starts to click.
+When your tech fits who you are and how you work best, everything starts to click.
 You stop fighting friction and start flowing — spending less time configuring, and more time creating.

 Losing those friends hurt, but that lesson changed everything about how I build relationships — and systems.
 Whether it’s people or platforms, I’ve learned that trust and alignment matter more than trying to make something be what it’s not.

 We already have enough things that pull us away from the work we love.
-The right tools — like the right people — bring us back to what matters.
+The right tech— like the right people — bring us back to what matters.
 Don’t let technology be the thing that holds you back.

 If this hit home, I’d love to keep the conversation going.